Mr. Rooter Celebrates Veterans Day With 200th VetFran Franchise

-Mr. Rooter Corp. and its parent company, The Dwyer Group, recognized the 200th VetFran agreement with Clayton Oldham and his parents, Lonnie and Nancy, who own the Mr. Rooter Plumbing of San Angelo franchise in Texas.
+Mr. Rooter Corp. and its parent company, The Dwyer Group, celebrated a milestone moment for the VetFran Program on Veteran’s Day.
+They recognized the 200th VetFran agreement with Clayton Oldham and his parents, Lonnie and Nancy, who own the Mr. Rooter Plumbing of San Angelo franchise in Texas.

 Mr. Rooter franchise owner Clayton Oldham with father's and grandfather's military memorabilia.
 Photos courtesy of Mr. Rooter.